Hina Khan Targeted Again! The Actress Trolled For Flaunting Bold Outfit During Ramzan!

 - Did Hina Khan Just Try To Mock Shilpa Shinde By Wishing Shubhangi Atre?

 Hina Khan getting trolled is nothing new these days.
-From her Mother's Day post to Ramzan Tweet, the actress was slammed by her haters.
-Looks like trolls have become part of her life!
+From her Mother's Day post to Ramzan Tweet, the actress was slammed by her haters every single time.
+Looks like the trolls have become become an unavoidable part of her life!

 Recently, the actress was targeted again.
 This time, she was trolled for flaunting a bold outfit during the holy month of Ramzan!

-Hina Trolled For Wearing Bold Outfit During Ramzan
+Hina Trolled For Wearing A Bold Outfit During Ramzan

 The actress was at the receiving end of the trolls' wrath as she shared a happy shimmy dance video on Instagram!
 Although the actress looked gorgeous in the sexy shimmery black outfit and a few of her fans praised her, the trolls started taking a dig on her religious beliefs!